Jen Kirkman: Stand-up comedy

 Kirkman performs stand-up comedy in Los Angeles, California, appearing regularly at the Hollywood Improv, The Laugh Factory, Largo and The Upright Citizens Brigade Theatre.
 She has performed with comedians Maria Bamford, Greg Behrendt, Mike Birbiglia and Chelsea Handler.
 In 2009 and 2010, she performed as part of the Comedians of Chelsea Lately.
 In 2009, Entertainment Weekly named her one of the "Top 12 Rising Stars in Comedy," and in May 2010, both MSN and The Huffington Post named her one of the top comedians to follow on social networking service Twitter.

 Kirkman produces No Fun, her own weekly podcast (previously titled I Seem Fun and Having Funlessness), and has made several appearances on The Crabfeast podcast, which is hosted by comedians Jay Larson and Ryan Sickler.
 She also appeared regularly on the monthly Pod F. Tompkast podcast with Paul F. Tompkins, on which he referred to her by the nickname 'Southie'.

-In 2006, Kirkman released her debut comedy album, Self Help, through AST Records.
+In 2006, Kirkman released her debut comedy album, Self Help, through Aspecialthing Records.
 Her second album, Hail to the Freaks, was recorded live at The Upright Citizens Brigade Theatre on December 11, 2010.
-It was released on May 17, 2011 with a bonus disk of additional material, and peaked at #13 on the Billboard Top Comedy Albums chart.
+It was released on May 17, 2011, with a bonus disk of additional material, and peaked at #13 on the Billboard Top Comedy Albums chart.